Eleas/i7-peerless/README.md

 ### Space traversal

-This is definitely planned.
 Eventually, the player will be piloting the Cobra.
-For now, the important thing is to have the player guide the Cobra directly.
+Right now, the Cobra is the actual player-object.

 ### Trading